-ST - Indicates a stereo source

-SS - Indicates a 5.1 surround main

-GP - Indicates a group
+ST - Indicates a stereo source SS - Indicates a 5.1 surround main GP - Indicates a group

 Front/Back pan, L/R Pan and Front Divergence each have a set of dedicated controls.
 Each has an IN button to enable the function.
-The IN buttons and L-C-R button work in parallel with the buttons on the Input/Output panel.
+The IN buttons and L-C-R button work in parallel with the buttons on the control surface.